godisblaack/Basics/Helpful documents/Oh My Posh on Ubuntu.md

-# Installing Oh My Posh on Ubuntu
+# Oh My Posh on Ubuntu

 This guide outlines the steps to install Oh My Posh, a customizable prompt engine for any shell, on your Ubuntu machine.